wp-sms/wp-sms/readme.txt

 * If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to v3.3.*

 == Changelog ==
+= v5.7.1 - 16.03.2022 =
+* Bugfix: The issue in media URLs REST API request even the request doesn't have the media URL
+* Bugfix: Separating numbers issue has been fixed in some gateways
+* Feature: New action `wp_sms_number_unsubscribed_through_url` has been added
+* Feature: New method `request()` has been added
+* Improvement: Minors and a couple of typos

 = v5.7 - 07.03.2022 =
 * Feature: New Design for Send SMS page!
 * Feature: New filters `wp_sms_user_mobile_field` and `wp_sms_user_mobile_number` has been added.